-- 1. Admission to the teacher education program. - Monitoring of student progress in the teacher education program. - 3.
+- 1. Admission to the teacher education program. - 2.
+Monitoring of student progress in the teacher education program. - 3.
 Admission to student teaching.

 Generally, students will apply and be admitted to the teacher education program prior to beginning the coursework of the basic credential program.
 Candidates who begin teacher education coursework prior to formal admission must complete all prerequisite courses and procedures.
 These include the early field experience of 60 hours.
-Students may not take more than six semester units of teacher education program courses prior to the admission decision.